 Not interested in sightseeing?
 That’s OK, the hotel is the perfect place to kick back and relax and do your own thing.
 Or explore the area by participating in an activity such as: fishing ($65 – $80 pp), golfing (18 holes at Las Palamos $75), horseback riding ($25), rental of an ATV or golf cart ($20 – $40 per hour), sunset cruise ($25 – $30 pp).
 All can be arranged upon arrival at the hotel.
 Your escort and driver will be please to provide more details.
 Taxis are inexpensive @ $2 per person per trip.

 Tonight celebrate and enjoy Surf ‘n Turf dinner, dance to live music with piano man “Rigo Sauve” and have fun ringing in the New Year in Mexico — optional event, not included in the tour pricing.
 Reserve upon arrival at the hotel, approximate cost $35.

 Day 3 – Today is unscheduled.
 Participate in an activity of your choice, return to the Malecon for further more shopping, walk the beach, or kick back at the hotel.
 Perhaps schedule a cruise to Bird Island for a nature exploration.
-An optional group dinner at Mare Blu will be arranged for this evening.
+An optional group dinner may be arranged in town for this evening.